databricks/koalas/CONTRIBUTING.md

  4. Functions that are only found in pandas.
 When these functions are appropriate for distributed datasets, they should become available in Koalas.

 #### Return Koalas data structure for big data, and pandas data structure for small data

 Often developers face the question whether a particular function should return a Koalas DataFrame/Series, or a pandas DataFrame/Series.
 The principle is: if the returned object can be large, use a Koalas DataFrame/Series.
 If the data is bound to be small, use a pandas DataFrame/Series.
 For example, `DataFrame.dtypes` return a pandas Series, because the number of columns in a DataFrame is bounded and small, whereas `DataFrame.head()` or `Series.unique()` returns a Koalas DataFrame, because the resulting object can be large.

+#### Provide discoverable APIs for common data science tasks

+At the risk of overgeneralization, there are two API design approaches: the first starts with abstractions, and users accomplish their tasks by composing primitives; the second focuses on the common tasks users do, and provide APIs directly for those.
+While the world is not black and white, Spark has taken more of the former approach, while pandas has taken more of latter with a lot of functions for common tasks.

+Koalas should also lean more towards the latter, providing discoverable APIs for common data science tasks.
+In most cases, this principle is well taken care off by simply implementing pandas' APIs.
+However, there will be circumstances in which pandas' APIs don't address a specific need, e.g. plotting for big data.

 #### Provide well documented APIs, with examples

 All functions and parameters should be documented.
 Most functions should be documented with examples, because those are the easiest to understand than a blob of text explaining what the function does.

 A recommended way to add documentation is to start with the docstring of the corresponding function in PySpark or pandas, and adapt it for Koalas.
 If you are adding a new function, also add it to the API reference doc index page in `docs/source/reference` directory.
 The examples in docstring also improve our test coverage.

 #### Guardrails to prevent users from shooting themselves in the foot